Sheikha Alya Meets UN Official

 Date

-(MENAFN- Gulf Times) HE the Permanent Representative of Qatar to the UN Sheikha Alya Ahmed bin Saif al-Thani met, at the UN headquarters in New York, with UN Under-Secretary-General for Humanitarian Affairs and Emergency Relief Co-ordinator Tom Fletcher.

-Discussion during the meeting focused on the close co-operation between Qatar and the UN Office for the Co-ordination of Humanitarian Affairs, as well as the tragic humanitarian conditions experienced by the brotherly Palestinian people in the Gaza Strip in light of the lack of basic services and the destruction of service facilities.
+New York: Permanent Representative of the State of Qatar to the United Nations H E Sheikha Alya bint Ahmed bin Saif Al Thani met , with United Nations' Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator H E Tom Fletcher in New York.
+Discussion focused on the close cooperation between Qatar and the UN Office for the Coordination of Humanitarian Affairs, as well as the tragic humanitarian conditions experienced by the Palestinian people in the Gaza Strip in light of the lack of basic services and the destruction of service facilities.

 Legal Disclaimer: